-- Understand the function of images within the Buddhist framework
+- Develop an ability to understand and analyse the function of images within the Buddhist framework.

 - Demonstrate critical knowledge of the history, form and meaning of Buddhist art, symbols, and material culture

-- Develop the ability to assess the social impact and cultural significance of Buddhist visual culture
+- Ability to assess the social impact and cultural significance of Buddhist visual culture.